5 Ways to Honor World Infertility Awareness Month 2024

 1. Wear an Infertility Awareness Ribbon

-The infertility awareness ribbon features a beautiful pink and blue design.
+The infertility awareness ribbon features a simple pink and blue design.
 This ribbon not only signifies your support for infertility awareness, but it also recognizes similar issues, such as:

 • Pregnancy Loss